chrismuris/experiment-ipynb/README.md

 # experiment-ipynb

-Trying to get online Jupyter notebooks to work.
+This repository: trying to get online Jupyter notebooks to work.